How These Four Colors May Help You Avoid Mosquito Bites

 Mosquitoes in the study did not like blue, green, violet and white.
 While the results are promising, it’s unlikely that wearing these colors as a stand-alone defense is sufficient to avoid bites this summer, says David Price, ACE, director of technical services at Mosquito Joe.
-You can wear mosquito repellent to mask the CO2 and other odors our bodies give off.
+You can try mosquito repellent clothing or wear mosquito repellent to mask the CO2 and other odors our bodies give off.

 Here are colors mosquitoes avoid.

 Blue was unpopular with mosquitoes in the study, although how dark the color is plays a part.
 Navy blue, for example, absorbs heat, which attracts mosquitoes.
 Wear lighter shades to reflect heat, says Price.